 J.D., Northwestern University School of Law

 Nathan is a partner at Gross Hartman LLC where his practice focuses on corporate, securities and transactional matters, including public and private offerings, mergers and acquisitions, corporate governance and securities law disclosure and compliance.
 He represents companies in a broad range of industries, including software, telecommunications, life sciences, medical devices, clean technologies, and manufacturing.

 Nathan enjoys spending time with his wife Valerie and their three young daughters, Meredith, Olivia and Milaina.
 He is also a member of the First Presbyterian Church in Boulder.

 April is a high-level corporate controller and analyst with seventeen years in corporate and management accounting.
 She brings skills to help TGS assess its strengths and weaknesses and find solutions and enhancements to maximize TGS’ organizational health and stability.

 As a management professional with international business experience, April has worked in technology, public tax accounting, and much more.
 With her extensive business experience, financial acumen and passion for kids we expect TGS’ strong organization to be strengthened and even better prepared for meeting our kids needs.

-MA, Speech Language Pathology, Univ of Colorado
+M.A., Speech Language Pathology, University of Colorado

-BA, Virginia Tech
+B.A., Virginia Tech